 The following table reflects the amount of compensation payable to each of the NEOs, upon a change in control or in the event of the termination of such executive's employment.
 The amounts would be paid in accordance with each person's employment agreement (if any) and other benefit plans and agreements as discussed in the preceding sections.
-The amounts shown assume that such termination was effective as of December 31, 2023, and thus include amounts earned through such time, and are estimates of the amounts which would be paid out to the executives upon their termination.
-The amounts shown relating to equity incentives (stock options and restricted stock awards) and performance bonus units are based on the closing value of TrustCo common stock on December 31, 2023, which was \$31.05.
+The amounts shown assume that such termination was effective as of December 31, 2024, and thus include amounts earned through such time, and are estimates of the amounts which would be paid out to the executives upon their termination.
+The amounts shown relating to equity incentives (stock options and restricted stock awards) and performance bonus units are based on the closing value of TrustCo common stock on December 31, 2024, which was \$33.31.
 The actual amounts to be paid out can only be determined at the time of such executive's termination of employment.
+As Mr. Salvador retired from the Company effective December 31, 2024, the "Retirement Without Change in Control" column of the below table reflects the actual payments and benefits that he received or is entitled to receive in connection his retirement.
+Because the terms of his employment agreement provide for a double trigger change of control payment if a change of control occurs within 12 months following his retirement (2.99 times his annual compensation in effect as of December 31, 2024), the final column in the table below also reflects the amount of such payment (assuming that a change in control had occurred on the date of his retirement).